 We installed a total of 10 of our solar window screens, 916 inches.

 We install quite a few of our Patio Roller Shades for patios just like this in the Sun City subdivision.
 A 13′ wide Austin TX patio shade would have worked for this space and would have cost $433 had we put it up the day we put up the solar screens.
-The patio roller shade would have provided a lot of temporary, as needed, shade for this patio.
+The exterior blind would have provided a lot of temporary, as needed, shade for this patio.
 For when the homeowner needed/wanted it.

 The solar screen installation involved us direct screwing solar screens to the vinyl windows.
 All vinyl windows require the solar window screens to be direct screwed to the vinyl window framing.